 Preferably a pitched roof between 10 and 40 degrees.
 The example shown below is from from Ralph Allen School.

-A flat roof could be possible but will take longer to organise due to the need for planning permission.
+A flat roof is also possible but it will need twice the area to generate the same amount of electricity.
 Below is a flat roof showing an eastwest solar array on Lewis House in Bath.

 Size of Roof